zyndagj/tutorials/tutorials/containers_on_slurm/01-introduction.rst

 #############################

 This is the same task as the `Multi-node PyTorch`_ script, just adapted to PyTorch Lightning.
+You'll notice that code is clearner because PyTorch Lightning does it's best to simplify common training tasks, including multi-GPU and multi-node trainging.

 Download both the training script :download:`ptl_ddp_example.py <assets/ptl_ddp_example.py>` and the ``sbatch`` script below.

 .. tabs::